zaoyang/30-days-of-vue/day-18/day-18.md

 ![](./public/assets/vue-cli-serve.png)

-With the Webpack server running, we’re able to view our app at <http://localhost:8080/!>
+With the Webpack server running, we’re then able to view our app at <http://localhost:8080/!>

 ![](./public/assets/vue-cli-live.png)